hasanalimalvi/FAKE-NEWS-DETECTION/README.md

 - **Stemming** is the process to convert word into its root word.
 Example: actor, actress -> act.

 - Using <code>PorterStemmer</code> I have removed all symbols and numbers, because main thing which make difference between real news and fake news is textual part.
-ALso, converted whole textual data to lowercase letters and removed stopwords.
+Also, converted whole textual data to lowercase letters and removed stopwords.

 - I have reduced number of features by merging *title* and *author* column.